 “Just... what do you mean?”
 Terra asked, confused.

-Diode then began to explain.
+Diode started to explain.
 “Yesterday, someone was netting apple prawns for marriage trials around the 60-degree belt.
-I saw it through the search-view.
-They didn’t use the usual tunnel net, but an eight-arm one that unfurled the 16 otters like petals.
-Usually, no one would dare throwing an eight-arm net like that because it’d result in a mess, but that person did it splendidly.
-That was you, wasn’t it?
+I saw it on the SearchView.
+They didn’t use the usual tunnel net, but an eight-arm one that unfurled the sixteen otter boards like petals.
+Usually, no one would dare cast an eight-arm net like that because it would end up in a tangle, but that person handled it splendidly.
+It was you, wasn’t it?
 The telop said that it was Terra from the Endeavour clan.”

-Of all things it had to be the net, the reason why Terra got dumped.
-She wanted to run away.
+It had to be the net of all things.
+The net was the reason why Terra had been dumped.
+She wanted to disappear.

 “You saw... that?”

-“Yes, and when I peeked into today’s ball and saw you, I came running after you.”
+“Yes, and when I peeked into the ball this evening and saw you, I came running.”

 “Please, just go back.”
 Dejected, Terra averted her eyes.
 “Did you really need to go through all this trouble just to make fun of me?
 I know my nets are weird.”

 “What?
 Making fun of you?
 Not at all!”
-Diode’s eyes and words sparkled with enthusiasm.
-Again, she moved closer to Terra.
-“Instead of fleeing the boat in the same direction like big besshu, the prawns scatter in all directions.
-So the more the net spreads, the less you risk losing the whole catch.
-I thought the eight-armed net wasn’t bad at all.
-What’s more, the radial symmetry was precise as a diagram.
-I’ve never seen a net with that many arms as beautiful as that, not even from the Sōfu-iwa.
+Diode’s eyes and voice sparkled with enthusiasm.
+She edged even closer to Terra.
+“The prawns scatter in every direction instead of fleeing the from the boat in the same direction like big besshu.
+So, the more the net spreads out, the less risk you have of losing the whole catch.
+I thought the eight-armed net wasn’t a bad idea at all.
+What’s more, its radial symmetry was precise as a diagram.
+I’ve never seen such a beautiful net with that many arms, not even from the Sōfu-iwa.
 It was incredible.”

-“It was… incredible?”
-Terra wasn’t used to that word at all, and it might have been her first time hearing it.
+“It was... incredible?”
+Terra definitely wasn’t used to hearing that word, and it may have even been the first time it had been said about her.
 She shyly lifted her face.
-At that moment, Diode tightly held Terra’s hand.
+At that moment, Diode took tight hold of Terra’s hand.

 “Hafue?!”

 Terra’s voice squeaked out.
-Diode’s slender fingers were as cold as an ice pop, making Terra wonder why.
-She brought her refined face close to Terra’s, enough to see deep into pupils shaded by silver eyelashes.
+She wondered why Diode’s slender fingers were as cold as an icepop.
+She brought the refined features of her face close to Terra’s, near enough for Terra to peer deep into pupils shaded by silver eyelashes.
 Terra was seated, and at that height, Diode didn’t need to look up.

 “Please pair up with me as a decompa, Terra-san.
 You need a twister, don't you?”

-The tiny girl, so small her weight and height were only around half and two-thirds of Terra’s, respectively, pursued the much larger woman with zero hesitation.
-Among the Circs, with their restrictive social customs and etiquette, a proposal that laser-direct was unheard of.
+The tiny girl, so small her weight and height were only around one-half and two-thirds of Terra’s, respectively, courted the much larger woman with zero hesitation.
+Among the Circs, with their repressive social customs and etiquette, making such a laser-direct proposal was unheard of.

-At first, Terra was totally stunned, head empty, but Terra noticed that she was enjoying herself in spite of it.
+At first, Terra was totally stunned.
+Her head felt empty, but she noticed she was enjoying herself in spite of everything.

 “Diode-san the twister...
 Whose mother is called Rock-san, right?”